Ever wondered why is seems like your body is fighting with food and you can’t be friends?

-This process can be challenging and time-consuming, so some people like to get their blood tested to get an idea of where to start.
-The food sensitivity tests we use are for antibodies that cause the more subtle reactions rather than anaphylactic.
+Most people choose to first test their blood to get an idea of where to start.
+The food sensitivity tests we use are for antibodies that cause the more subtle delayed reactions rather than anaphylactic.

 How are food allergies diagnosed? – It’s an art not a science !